Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - The regulations are fairly simple, but the authorities have significant power.

-- Local legislation has a significant influence.
+- Local legislation has a significant influence on employment relationships.

 What do you consider unique to those doing business in your country?